6kerokerotm9/holoware/README.md

 The purpose of this program is to destroy your friend's metadata by opening multiple tabs of vtuber clips in their browser

-How to use: Run holoware.exe in the desired machine.
+How to use: Download holoware.exe and holo.json and then run holoware.exe in the desired machine.

 Optional: You can add/remove clips that are opened by entering/removing the links in the holo.json object